Message-Passing Algorithms: Reparameterizations and Splittings: Previous Work

 Each message update has an arbitrary normalization factor $\kappa$.
 Because $\kappa$ is not a function of any of the variables, it only affects the value of the minimum and not where the minimum is located.
 As such, we are free to choose it however we like for each message and each time step.
-In practice, these constants are used to avoid numerical issues that may arise during execution of the algorithm.
-We will think of the messages as a vector of functions indexed by the edge over which the message is passed.
+In practice, these constants are used to avoid numerical issues that may arise during the execution of the algorithm.